In Depth (which means it gets a little long and very twisted around the original premise)

 For now, we'll look at the Western 'big three' religions, all of whom regard blood as special, and a selection of Eastern and other religions with, oddly enough, similar views.

 Of the 'name brand' religions, it appears to only be Buddhism where a primary figure has written off All Symbolism involving blood.
-"The Buddha criticized these bloody rituals as being cruel wasteful and ineffective...." (www.buddhisma2z.com link on that page) Like we said, you can read more at your leisure from that page of links.
+"The Buddha criticized these bloody rituals as being cruel wasteful and ineffective...." (www.buddhisma2z.com link on the religious links page).
+Like we said, you can read more at your leisure from that page of links.

 Of the three major Western Religions, animal blood sacrifice is now only regularly practiced in Islam, especially during the pilgrimage, the Hajj, and is mentioned as an accepted form of worship in the Holy Quran.